-Through this learning, participants acquire a broad understanding of the key components of the human capital management system (HCMS), apply their learning to examine their own HCMS, and connect with other educators to expand their professional network.
-This professional learning also prepares participants to take the pHCLE certification exam.
+Through a variety of learning, participants acquire a broad understanding of the key components of the human capital management system (HCMS), apply their learning to examine their own HCMS, and connect with other educators to expand their professional network.
+This professional learning can also prepares participants to take the pHCLE certification exam.

 pHCLE professional learning, which is aligned with the HCLE standards, is available in two learning options:

 - Blended Cohorts: pHCLE Blended Cohorts include 20 hours, or three days, of simultaneous learning as a cohort via in-person learning and 44 hours of independent online learning, for a total seat time of 64 hours.